LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

+Segmentation based on raw CLIP relevancies is challenging, as fully covering the object of interest without capturing other objects of a similar nature is challenging.

+We first describe our process for segmenting directly based 3D relevancies.
+We then present two complementary approaches that allow for a more targeted segmentation: predicting 2D SAM masks by retrieving query points with high relevancies, and refining 3D relevancy scores using graph diffusion based on 3D DINOv2 features.

+\myparagraph{Segmentation from 3D relevancies} Given a camera pose and a text query, a segmentation mask is obtained by first applying a rough thresholding over projected relevancies rescaled by their maximum value, with a fixed threshold value $\tau=0.8$, followed by automatic thresholding with Otsu's method \citep{otsu1975threshold}.

-\vsp \paragraph{Segmentation with SAM.} For a given relevancy map $\mathcal{R}$ associated with a camera pose and a text query, we predict a SAM mask using the approach described in Sec.~\ref{sec:appendix-sam_seg}, paragraph \emph{Predicting a SAM segmentation mask from a set of query points}.
-We choose the top-$q$ percent of pixels as the subset of query points for SAM mask prediction, where $q=0.4\bar{\mathcal{R}}$ and $\bar{\mathcal{R}}$ is the average value in $\mathcal{R}$.
-The average relevancy $\bar{R}$ represents a proxy for the object size, hence we extract a larger subset of point prompts for larger objects.
-The scalar map obtained by averaging the 10 SAM mask predictions is then automatically thresholded using Otsu's method.
+\myparagraph{Improving 2D segmentation with SAM} For segmentation with SAM, we use the pixels with the highest relevancy scores as query points for a given camera pose and text query.
+More precisely, we first obtain a mask $\mathcal{M}$ by projecting and thresholding the relevancies as described above, using $\tau=0.93$.
+We then use the approach described in Sec.~\ref{sec:appendix-sam_seg}, paragraph \emph{Predicting a SAM segmentation mask from a set of query points} and average 20 mask predictions.
+We choose the top-$q$ percent of pixels as the subset of query points for SAM, where $q$ is the proportion of positive pixels in $\mathcal{M}$, hence extracting a larger subset of point prompts for larger objects.
+The scalar map obtained by averaging the 20 predicted masks is then automatically thresholded again using Otsu's method~\citep{otsu1975threshold}.

+\myparagraph{Refining 3D CLIP relevancies with graph diffusion based on DINOv2 features} We refine 3D CLIP relevancy scores using graph diffusion based on 3D DINOv2 features ($f$), as in Sec.~\ref{sec:appendix-diffusion}.
+The diffusion process runs in parallel for all text queries.
+For initialization, we keep positive a very restricted set of nodes with the highest relevancy, whose weight propagate to neighboring nodes with similar DINOv2 features, progressively spanning the object of interest.
+The diffusion process results in a better segmentation both with and without leveraging SAM.
+When using SAM, the set of query pixels can have a larger coverage of the object of interest without extending to other objects.